 Ridiculously funny theatre! ... or maybe dramatic, depending on our mood.

-Writing, acting and directing with the Leaping Thespians has been a blast.
-These women are amazing.
-I have done a lot of plays over the twenty years and these women make up one of the most positive and awe inspiring groups with whom I have ever had the pleasure of sharing theatre.
+When you find the thing you love to do with a group you love, what more can you ask.
+I have done a lot of plays over the years and these women are one of the most inspiring groups I have ever had the pleasure of sharing theatre.

-Words cannot describe my passion for these nut-balls, my chosen family.
-I wear many hats in this group, including actor, writer, director, producer, graphic designer, flyer putter-upper, costume forager, social media slave, and general grunt.
-It is a labour of love.
-I have acquired many skills from being in this group, and I'm all the richer for it.
+Words cannot describe my passion for these nutballs, my chosen family.
+I wear many hats in this group - actor, writer, director, producer, media slave, costume forager, and general grunt.
+It is a labour of love, and I am all the richer for it.

-Favourite roles include a Bible-totin' battle axe, a malicious magistrate, a nurse with an axe to grind, a pill poppin' yuppie, two pot smokin' seniors, an upper class twit, trailer park trash, a bag lady, an obsessive Freudian, a suicidal adulteress, a mad prophet, two serial killers and any Leaping Thespian production.
+Favourite roles include a bible-totin' battle axe, a malicious magistrate, a nurse with an axe to grind, a pill poppin' yuppie, a pot smokin' senior, an upper class twit, trailer park trash, a bag lady, an obsessive Freudian, a suicidal adulteress, a mad prophet, a serial killer, and any LT production.

-Jackie is a graduate of the theatre program at Douglas College.
-She has been writing and performing her own work for over twenty years.
-In 2011 she founded Little Basket Theatre Company, which produces the hit live sitcom, Slacks.
-Other written works include Pleased to Meet You, How to Find Your Mate, Women of Career, Partners, Mrs. Baxter and The Last Piece.
-She has performed with the Leaping Thespians on two occasions, in A Fateful Meeting of Les Femme Fatales and Out at The Inn.
+Writing and performing her own work for over 20 years, Jackie is the founder of Little Basket Theatre Company, producing the live sitcom, Slacks.
+Other written works are Pleased To Meet You, How To Find Your Mate, Women Of Career, Partners, Mrs. Baxter and The Last Piece.